Level Up Your InsideTracker Recommendations with Heart Rate and Sleep Tracking

 InsideTracker’s mission has always been to provide you with actionable, evidence-backed recommendations to improve your health and wellness.
 And now, we've made strides to integrate yet another biometric data source to realize this vision.
 With the latest version of the InsideTracker Mobile App, users can now get real-time, daily feedback on insights from heart rate and sleep data collected by wearable fitness trackers.
 Here's how this development is building on the InsideTracker experience and how these physiomarkers integrate with your existing blood and DNA data.

-Activity trackers combine with DNA + blood data to provide real-time health analytics and insights
+Activity trackers, combined with DNA + blood data, provides real-time health insights

 It's for this reason that InsideTracker has always utilized blood biomarker testing to assess the impact of your nutrition and lifestyle on your health.
 Unlike DNA, blood biomarkers are always changing and responding to your daily habits, and can therefore be quite different from month to month.
 In fact, certain biomarkers can fluctuate on a daily basis, but it's simply not realistic to utilize blood testing to capture this day-to-day variability.